Travel details

 -

-The ruins of an ancient city located in western Turkey, conveying the appearance of a city that flourished during the Greek and Roman periods.
-Magnificent structures such as marble avenues, an amphitheater, and the Library of Celsus remain, providing clues to urban life and culture of the time.
-It is also registered as a World Heritage Site, and many travelers visit it as an archaeological site representative of the ancient Mediterranean world.
+The ruins of an ancient city located in western Turkey, conveying the appearance of a city that prospered during the Greco-Roman period.
+Marble avenues, the amphitheater, and the Library of Celsus remain as magnificent structures, providing clues to urban life and culture of the time.
+It is also registered as a World Heritage Site and is visited by many travelers as a representative archaeological site of the ancient Mediterranean world.

 [Japanese Guide]